-Academically, my work is generally located within the consumer psychology discipline, though I would personally view myself more as an evolutionary psychologist who just happens to have an interest in consumers and FMCG marketing.
+Academically, my work is generally located within the consumer psychology discipline, though I would personally view myself more as an applied psychologist who just happens to have an interest in consumers and FMCG marketing.

 Sponsored by the EPSRC and the fashion retailer Next, my original PhD research was in the then-emergent field of omni-channel consumer behaviour.
 This was one of the first longitudinal studies of consumer decision-making across multiple retail channels and I published one of the first papers in this area.
 During this research, I came to realise that while marketers may view store, catalogue and internet shopping merely as use of distinct purchase channels, consumers actually experience these as quite different retail environments and, as such, they are prone to particular sets of marketing stimuli from shopping situation to situation.
 This particular ‘take’ on the omni-channel consumer continues to inform my work today.